 - Change in breast size or shape.
 While it's not uncommon for someone to have one breast that's larger than the other, any new change in breast size or shape -- especially in just one breast -- could indicate cancer.

 Knowing the breast cancer red flags to watch for is important, but so is knowing about breast changes that may be completely normal.
-Throughout a woman's menstrual cycle, periodic breast pain, tenderness and heaviness is common.
-If you experience these feelings in both breasts, and are menstruating or about to begin your cycle, these symptoms are most likely the result of normal, monthly hormonal changes in your body.
+Throughout a woman's menstrual cycle, periodic breast pain, tenderness, and heaviness are common.
+If you experience these feelings in both breasts and are menstruating or about to begin your cycle, these symptoms are most likely the result of normal, monthly hormonal changes in your body.